How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 Every day I talk to writers who don’t know how to write a novel.
 They worry they don’t have what it takes, and honestly, they’re right to worry.

-Writing a novel, especially for the first time, is hard work, and the desk drawers and hard drives of many a great writer are filled with the skeletons of failed books.
+Writing a novel, especially for the first time, is hard work, and the desk drawers and hard drives of many a great writer are filled with the skeletons of incomplete and failed books.

 The good news is you don't have to be one of those failed writers.